OCA/ansible-odoo/README.md

     - odoo_config_db_passwd: PaSsWoRd
 ```

-Installation from a personnal Git repository such as your repository looks
+Standard installation from a personnal Git repository such as your repository
-like this:
+looks like this:

 ```sh
 REPO/